dedpool-glitch/agpv-ai-consultant/docs/pvmaps_pipeline.md

 This boundary is intentional so the LLM does not silently invent or approve simulation values.

-## Future Output Explanation
+## Output Explanation

-A planned improvement is to let the LLM generate a more conversational final explanation from the validated PVMAPS output.
+The project can ask the LLM to generate a conversational final explanation from validated PVMAPS output.

 Safe flow: